Consent fast-track approvals

 In the referral process, the Minister for Infrastructure considers and makes decisions.
 In the substantive process, an expert panel is appointed to consider and make decisions.

-Our role in the fast-track process is to:
+Our role in the fast-track process:

-- handle the various approvals decided by the expert panels, along with other relevant agencies and parties, similar to how consents approved under the RMA are managed.
+• Handle the various approvals decided by the expert panels, along with other relevant agencies and parties, similar to how consents approved under the RMA are managed.

 Before lodging your application